 Calculation of Top 20 percentile cut off marks

-Candidates must understand that percentage score are two completely different things.
+Candidates must understand that percentage score and percentile score are two completely different things.
 A percentage score tells the score obtained by a candidate when maximum marks are equated to 100.
 On the other hand, percentile tells that how much percentage of students have scored below a particular score.

 For example, if a candidate says that he has scored 85 percent marks.
 This means that out of every 100 marks, he is getting 85.
 If total is 200, his marks will be 170, if total is 300, his marks will be 255 and so on.